William F. Buckley Jr.: Childhood

 William Frank Buckley Jr. was born William Francis Buckley in New York City on November 24, 1925, to Aloise Josephine Antonia (née Steiner; 1895–1985) and lawyer and oil developer William Frank Buckley Sr. (1881–1958).
 His mother hailed from New Orleans and was of German, Irish, and Swiss-German descent, while his father had Irish ancestry and was born in Texas to Canadian parents from Hamilton, Ontario.
 He had five older siblings and four younger siblings.

 As a boy, Buckley moved with his family to Mexico before moving to Sharon, Connecticut.
 He began his formal schooling in France, attending first grade in Paris.
 By the time Buckley was seven, the family had moved to England, where he received his first formal English-language training at a day school in London.
 Due to the family's varied places of residence, his first and second languages were Spanish and French.

-As a boy, he developed a love for horses, hunting, music, sailing, and skiing, all of which were reflected in his later writings.
+As a boy, Buckley developed a love for horses, hunting, music, sailing, and skiing, all of which are reflected in his later writings.
 He was homeschooled through the eighth grade using the homeschool curriculum developed by the Calvert School in Baltimore.
-Just before World War II, around the ages of 12 and 13, he attended the Jesuit preparatory school St John's Beaumont in the English village of Old Windsor.
+Just before World War II, when he was 12 and 13, he attended the Jesuit preparatory school St John's Beaumont School in the English village of Old Windsor.